 In May of each year, the University holds a commencement for all graduates.
-At the completion of the program, students are invited to participate in the Graduate Hooding Convocation the Friday evening before commencement.
-Each recipient of a graduate degree who is present is recognized and is "hooded" by an AuD faculty recommended by the graduating class.
+Each recipient of the AuD degree who is present is recognized and is "hooded" by an AuD faculty recommended by the graduating class.

+Students are invited to participate in the Graduate Convocation of the ASLP Department the Friday evening before commencement.
 This activity is a student-led event.
 The Presidents of NSSLHA and SAA will coordinate planning the ceremony with the students.
 Faculty advisors will be available to assist the students with the planning and will serve as liaisons between the students and the faculty.
 The following is a suggested timeline for planning: